 Hat Garland DIY

 Not only is this DIY hat garland perfect for Christmas, it works great as a wintery piece too!
 I love being able to utilize decor for multiple seasons… especially when they are DIY pieces!
-Toss it over a mirror or maybe a picture frame to let it continue bringing the ultimate cozy vibes this winter!
+Toss it over a mirror or maybe a picture frame to let it continue bringing the ultimate cozy winter vibes this winter season!

 Click here for the full DIY hat garland Tutorial